autowarefoundation/autoware-documentation/docs/installation/index.md

 There are two ways to set up Autoware.
 Choose one according to your preference.

+If any issues occur during installation, refer to the [Support page](https://autowarefoundation.github.io/autoware-documentation/main/support).

 ### 1. Docker installation

 Docker can ensure that all developers in a project have a common, consistent development environment.